CSB-KaracaLab/gmx_performance_on_HPC/README.md

 To draw the graph, you can use the jupyter notebook script under the graph directory.

 ## Acknowledgements
 This research is supported by TUBITAK under the 1002 support program with the project number 119Z828.
-We would like to thank Deniz Doğan ([@denizdgn](https://github.com/denizdgn)), who helped creating the input structure and the MD pipeline used in this study.
+We would like to thank Deniz Doğan ([@denizdgn](https://github.com/denizdgn)), who initiated this study.
 We are also grateful to TUBITAK ULAKBIM for providing us the access to the TRUBA resources.

 ## Contact
 ezgi.karaca@ibg.edu.tr